 (B) A move involves a change in the physical location of the Point of Termination at the SDSL Access Service end user’s premises.
 The charges for the move are dependent on whether the move is to a new location within the same building or to a different building.

 - When the move is to a new location within the same building, the charge for the move will be an amount equal to one half of the nonrecurring (i.e., installation) charge.
 There will be no change in the minimum period requirements.

-- When the moves is to a different building it will be treated as a discontinued and start of service and all associated nonrecurring charges will apply.
+- When the move is to a different building it will be treated as a discontinued and start of service and all associated nonrecurring charges will apply.
 New minimum period requirements will be established for the new service.
 The TSP will also remain responsible for satisfying all outstanding minimum period charges for the discontinued service.

 (C) When an end user temporarily suspends the local exchange service that is associated with an SDSL Voice-Data option, one half of the monthly SDSL Voice-Data Line Charge will be temporarily suspended for the time period the associated local exchange service is suspended.

 (D) There are two types of rates and charges applicable to SDSL Access Service.
 These are monthly rates and nonrecurring charges.

 - The monthly rate for the SDSL Line Charge applies each month or fraction thereof for each SDSL Voice- Data line ordered by the TSP.

 - A nonrecurring charge applies for each SDSL Voice-Data line ordered by the TSP for the installation of SDSL Access Service.
 The nonrecurring installation charge will be waived for each new SDSL Voice-Data line ordered when the TSP commits to retain the SDSL line for a minimum period of 12 months following installation of service.
 If the SDSL Access Line is disconnected for any reason prior to the end of the 12- month minimum commitment period other than for:

 (a) a SDSL service conversion as described below, or